Advertisement

 Guitar Thrills: Excellent feedback.
 We enjoyed chatting with you.
 I know you are busy, and we appreciate your time.
 Until then, we hope the best for your continued success.

-Steve: Thanks for asking me.
+Luke: Thanks for asking me.
 I am just so grateful to still be doing this at a high level having a blast doing it.

 Best to all,